 Searching the city for the perfect family hotel can be a challenge, especially while trying to accommodate your smallest family members.
 These hotels are proven family favorites for location and amenities, with access to green spaces to run in, pools to splash in, child friendly menus, and connecting rooms.

 Hotel de Crillon – 10, place de la Concorde; 75008 Paris, France

 The Waldorf Hilton Aldwych – London WC2B 4DD, United Kingdom

 Rome Cavalieri – Via Alberto Cadlolo, 101, 00136 Roma RM, Italy

 For families looking for more space and the ease of your own kitchen check out these vacation rentals!

 - This is perfect for kids: La Roche-Posay Ultra Sensitive Skin Moisturizer Set

 - Here are the best family villas in Provence

 - Check out Lonely Planet’s tips on picky-eaters during travel.

-Written by Amy Jacobson for HiP Paris.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
-Check out marketplace shop and experiences.
+Check out our marketplace shop and experiences.